mystsoftware/myst-help-center/application-deployment/local/README.md

 Ensure the application is built and exists at the location indicated by the `core.deployment[x].artifact.location` property.

-Run `./myst-deploy.sh` to deploy the built-artifact to your local environment.
+Run `myst-deploy` to deploy the built-artifact to your local environment.